 According to the Migraine Research Foundation, migraine is an extraordinarily prevalent neurological disease.
 This disease affects 39 million men, women, and children in the U.S. and 1 billion worldwide.

-The two main drawbacks with migraine prescription drugs as a form of treatment are;
+The two main drawbacks of migraine prescription drugs as a form of treatment are;

 And this is where magic mushrooms come to the rescue — for you and me.